 You may love your loofah, but don’t get too attached.
 You won’t want the things that can lurk in a loofah to linger.

-for your loofah?
+So how should you properly care for your loofah?
 Dr. Piliang offers a few tips:

 You may also want to consider washcloths as a good alternative to loofahs.
 They don’t present the same degree of problems.
 Their physical structure makes them less susceptible to anything lodging in them — and also makes them easier to clean and dry, Dr. Piliang says.
 Plus, people tend to wash them in the laundry and replace them more often than they would with a traditional loofah.